Rome Urbe Airport

 Rome Urbe Airport (Aeroporto di Roma-Urbe, ICAO: LIRU) is a small civilian airport in Rome, situated in the northern part of the city, between Via Salaria and the Tiber River, about 2.7 NM (5 km, 3.1 mi) inside the Greater Ring Road (Italian: Grande Raccordo Anulare or GRA), the circular motorway around the city.

+The airport offers services to private and general aviation flights, as well as a heliport.
+The airport facilities host the Rome Urbe weather station, the Aeroclub of Rome and the AvioNews press agency.
+Since 2021, the military area of the airport has been home to the Italian Air Force Band.

 History

 The airport was inaugurated in Benito Mussolini's presence in 1928, with the name "Littorio Airport" (the name was chosen by Mussolini himself).
 Until World War II it was the main civilian airport in Italy, and the base for the Italian national airline Ala Littoria.
 Inside the perimeter also a racetrack was constructed, named Autodromo del Littorio ("Littorio Racetrack").
 In 1931 a car/plane challenge took place on the racetrack inside the airport: Vittorio Suster, piloting a Caproni Ca.100, defeated Tazio Nuvolari, who drove an Alfa Romeo 8C 2300.